 You will need proper documentation to prove your lineage.
 This documentation includes certified birth, marriage and death certificates, wills, federal census and other records.
 Printed genealogies may be accepted as proof only if the genealogy is adequately documented.
 However, it is best to rely on primary documents, i.e. a birth certificate clearly showing parents’ names or a will in which the writer clearly identifies a child through whom the applicant’s lineage is traced.
 You will also need adequate documentation which proves that your ancestor provided eligible service.

 Most applicants join a local chapter so they can attend the chapter meetings and other functions of that chapter.
 You may join any chapter in the state or become a “member at large”, with no affiliation to any local chapter.
-Contact the State Registrar or George Washington Chapter Registrar Gary Timmons for assistance.
+Contact the State Registrar or George Washington Chapter Registrar Gary Timmons via our contact form for assistance.
 They will be able to provide you with the proper forms to make your application.
 Various documents are provided by the National Society for the use of prospective members.
 Click for SAR Application Worksheet.